Supreme Court to wade into social media free speech firestorm

 Biden administration’s contacts with social media companies

-The Supreme Court said earlier this month decided that it would consider a social media censorship case brought against Biden administration officials after pausing an injunction ordered by the 5th Circuit appeals court until the justices decide the case on its merits.
+The Supreme Court said earlier this month that it would consider a social media censorship case brought against Biden administration officials, after pausing an injunction ordered by the 5th Circuit appeals court until the justices decide the case on its merits.

 Two attorneys general in Missouri and Louisiana brought the case, claiming the Biden administration’s efforts to curb misinformation online — particularly when it comes to the COVID-19 vaccine — by coordinating with social media companies is tantamount to a “campaign of censorship” by the government.